higherorderfunctor/snmp-stream/README.rst

 + sizeof(OID)        | Root OID padded to system WORD size (one octet per WORD) |
 +--------------------+----------------------------------------------------------+

-Last are the results in the following repeating structure.
+Last are the results in the following repeating data structure.

 +--------------------+----------------------------------------------------------+
 | System WORDs       | Description                                              |